-The Governing Body in its role as employer ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g. contractors, students, visitors) in accordance with Section 2, 3 and 4 of the Health & Safety at Work etc Act 1974.
+The Governing Body in its role as controller of premises will ensure, so far as is reasonably practicable, the health and safety at work of employees and others (e.g. contractors, students, visitors) in accordance with the Health & Safety at Work etc Act 1974.